mgeorge67701/mgeorge67701/README.md

 # Mohan George - Personal GitHub Repository

-## About This Repository
+## Repository Transition Notice

-Welcome to my personal GitHub repository!
-This serves as my main profile repository showcasing my GitHub activity and contributions.
+**Important:** My old GitHub repository has been transitioned to an organization.
+This is now my personal repository where I'll be maintaining my individual projects and contributions.

 ## Professional Summary